keralaboy123/mvc-pattern-core-code/README.md

 <pre>
-   it a way of writing code .it is a way  to create a professional or easly maintainable and easy to understand code to do it we should seperate code into 3 things.called model view and controller.
+   it a way of writing code .it is a way  to create a professional or easly maintainable and easy to understand code we should seperate code into 3 things.called model view and controller.

    it means

       * we must start execution from controller.
       * controller will start graphical user interface (view functions)
       * it will also start core backend code ( model functions).
       * we should not call model functions from view and we should not call view functions from model.
-      * controller can call view and model functions. so they can communicate if you implemented this basic code then it automaticaly becomes a professional code
+      * controller can call view and model functions. so they can communicate

+   if you implemented this basic code then it automaticaly becomes a professional code
 </pre>